ReMinoer/SubSolution/README.md

     - Match them with project configurations and platforms: `<ProjectConfiguration>` / `<ProjectPlatform>`
 - And a lot more options as XML attributes !

+The complete documentation is available on **https://subsln.github.io**.

 ## Why use a `.subsln` file ?

-- It allows you to __express your organization rules__ ("those projects in that folder, unit tests in that one...") and __ensure they are respected__ on solution changes.
+- It allows you to __express your solution organization rules__ ("those projects in that folder, unit tests in that one...") and ensure they are respected on solution changes.
-- It acts as a __substitute or edition assistant__ of .sln files, to describe the solution content with a __user-friendly structure__.
+- It acts as a __substitute or edition assistant__ of .sln files, to describe the solution content with a user-friendly structure similar to the Visual Studio "Solution Explorer" representation.
 - It can also be used as a punctual tool, to __apply a one-time update__.
-- It allows to __quickly iterate__ on your solution structure until it matches your needs, without even opening the solution in Visual Studio.
+- It allows to __quickly iterate__ on your solution structure until it matches your needs, without requiring to run Visual Studio.
+- It can __build an entirely customized hierarchy__, or at contrary mirror your file system structure.
-- It can __automatically fill your solution with dependencies__ of your core projects.
+- It can __find and fill your solution with dependencies__ of your central projects.
 - It can describe solutions __in a modular way__ by including the content of a solution into another.
-- It makes it easier to __apply changes to multiple solutions__ sharing projects.
+- It makes it easier to __apply changes to multiple solutions__ sharing the same projects.
-- It can __divide a big solution in smaller ones__ to reduce impact on Visual Studio performances.
+- It can __create a smaller solution from a big one__ to have a better environment or performances in Visual Studio.

 # Visual Studio extension